 How to make a living homesteading

-Let us start with possible income sources which will help you make a living and even make the land pay for itself.
+Here are possible income sources which will help you make a living, earn some extra money and even make the land pay for itself.

 Make Money Selling Timber

 If you have purchased a piece of land that is heavily wooded, then that in itself is a huge opportunity to earn money.